MicrosoftDocs/xamarin-docs/docs/essentials/haptic-feedback.md

 [!include[](~/essentials/includes/get-started.md)]

-To access the **Vibration** functionality the following platform specific setup is required.
+To access the **HapticFeedback** functionality the following platform specific setup is required.

 # [Android](#tab/android)